dftbplus/recipes/docs/transport/carbon2d-trans.rst

 determined by the code (in this case, z=30.0).
 The length along the transverse direction are relevant and *should be carefully set*.
 In order not to force unphysical boundary conditions, you may extend the grid at least 1 nm away.
-If a strong charge transfer is present, you may go for a larger grid according to your available computational resources.
+If a strong charge transfer is present, you may go for a larger box, according to your available computational resources.
 A poorly defined grid can lead to no convergence at all, to a very strange (and slow) convergence path or to unphysical results. ``MinimalGrid`` specifies the minimum step size for the